Podium Alternative 2026: $10/mo vs $399/mo (How to Switch)

 Podium costs $399/mo with annual contracts and hidden fees.
-ReviewQR is $6.49/mo with no contracts.
-See why small businesses are switching to a simpler review tool.
+ReviewQR is $10/mo, no contract.
+Includes step-by-step Podium cancellation and migration guide.

 You searched for a way to get more Google reviews.
 Every article recommends Podium.